What's your Chinese horoscope? We've got you covered! Here, you'll find free daily horoscopes for all Chinese zodiac signs.

 Chinese astrology, or Sheng Xiao (生肖), is an ancient astrological practice that can be traced back to the Han Dynasty.
 This kind of astrology is founded on the concepts of yin and yang, with significant elemental, natural, and lunar influences.

-In Chinese astrology, each year is defined by two ongoing cycles: 1) the elemental cycle: Wood, Fire, Earth, Metal, and Water (called “ten heavenly stems”), and 2) the 12 zodiac signs in their respective yin or yang influences.
-For example, the year 2021’s elemental cycle is Yin Metal.
-In the zodiac cycle, it is the year of the Ox.
-So, 2021 is: Yin Metal Ox.
+In Chinese astrology, each year is defined by two ongoing cycles: 1) the elemental cycle: Wood, Fire, Earth, Metal, and Water (called "ten heavenly stems"), and 2) the 12 zodiac signs in their respective yin or yang influences.
+For example, the year 2024's elemental cycle is Wood.
+In the zodiac cycle, it is the year of the Dragon.
+So, 2024 is: Wood Dragon.

 Recommended Reports For You